Matyas-Pilz/pizzas/README.md

 Actually isn't supported baking and eating of pizzas, cakes or other circle food.
 It could be in future.
 Planned is too "bake level tool".

-Creating own pizzas are simple: download pizzas_pack1, copy and edit texture in pizzas_pack1, edit file "pizzas.lua" in pizzas_pack1 and save it.
+Creating own pizzas are simple: download both pizzas and pizzas_pack1, copy and edit texture in pizzas_pack1, edit file "pizzas.lua" in pizzas_pack1 and save it.
  It is very simple :)
  When do you want to share your pizzas as mod, please, do not it as pull request but: create it as your own mod pizzas_* and to end of your pizzas names add your name/initials (for not duplication of pizza name).